 A cross-disciplinary approach

-A minor in Entrepreneurship enables you from acquire the necessary learning, experiences and skills to start and operate new ventures and organizations.
-Students from any discipline from any of the nine RIT Colleges can select a minor in Entrepreneurship and tailor their education to follow their career goals.
+A minor in Entrepreneurship enables you to acquire the necessary learning, experiences and skills to start and operate new ventures and organizations.
+Students from any discipline and any of the nine RIT Colleges can select a minor in Entrepreneurship and tailor their education to follow their career goals.
 With a minor in Entrepreneurship, you will gain unique insights into necessary entrepreneurial aspects such as identifying viable business opportunities, developing effective business strategies, product development and commercialization tactics, how to seek financial funding, and understanding intellectual property.
 Through the Simone Center, you will have the opportunity to get involved in the RIT Student Incubator, a student business development lab, RIT’s Tiger Tank Competition, and more.